Long-range Meta-path Search on Large-scale Heterogeneous Graphs: The Proposed Method

-The neighbor aggregation block follows SeHGNN~\cite{yang2022simple}, which is executed only once in the pre-processing step to generate feature matrices of meta-paths efficiently.
-It uses the multiplication of adjacency matrices to calculate the final contribution weight of each metapath-based neighbor to targets.
-Let $\mathcal{P}=\{P_1,\cdots,P_k,\cdots,P_K\}$ be the set of $K$ candidate meta-paths, $\bm X^{c_i}$ be the raw feature matrix of all nodes belonging to type $c_i$, and $\bm{\hat{A}}_{c_{i},c_i+1}$ be the row-normalized adjacency matrix between node type $c_i$ and $c_{i+1}$.
-Then the neighbor aggregation process of $l$-hop meta-path $P_k=cc_1c_2\ldots c_l$ is:
+Let $\mathbb{P}=\{P_1,\cdots,P_k,\cdots,P_K\}$ be the initial search space with all the $K$ target-node-related meta-paths, $\bm X^{c_i}$ be the raw feature matrix of all nodes belonging to type $c_i$, and $\bm{\hat{A}}_{c_{i},c_i+1}$ be the row-normalized adjacency matrix between node type $c_i$ and $c_{i+1}$.
+The neighbor aggregation block follows SeHGNN~\cite{yang2022simple}, which pre-processes the heterogeneous graph into regular-shaped tensors for target nodes.
+Specifically, it uses the multiplication of adjacency matrices to calculate the final contribution weight of each metapath-based neighbor to targets.
+As shown in Figure~\ref{fig:framework}, the neighbor aggregation process of $l$-hop meta-path $P_k=c_0c_1c_2\ldots c_l$ is:

-where $\bm X_k$ is the feature matrices of meta-path $P_k$.
-Then, a feature projection block is used to project feature matrices of different meta-paths into the same dimension, namely, $\bm{X}_k'= {\rm MLP}_k (\bm{X}_k)$.
+where $\bm X_k$ is the feature matrices of meta-path $P_k$, and $c_0$ is the target node type.
+Then, an MLP-based feature projection block is used to project different feature matrices into the same dimension, namely, $\bm{X}_k'= {\rm MLP}_k (\bm{X}_k)$.